jthalpern/jthalpern.github.io/_pages/Graphic design.md

 toc: true
 ---

-I am presenting here graphic design work that I've done for the Luna Voss romance author brand.
+In this portfolio, I am showcasing graphic design work that I've done for the Luna Voss romance author brand.

 ## Typography and photo bashing